-[14:18] And you see how this is announced right at the beginning in chapter 1 of these gospel books.
+And you see how this is announced right at the beginning in chapter 1 of these gospel books.
 Because it tells us that Jesus came into the world to deal with the greatest, the direst need of all human beings.

+[4:33] Every person since the beginning of human history.
 And the problem, of course, is that people don't always know what their greatest need in life really is.
 That was true in Jesus' day.

-In their day, they were looking for a savior, the Messiah, that's right, they were longing for him.
+In their day, they were looking for a savior, the Messiah.
+That's right.
+They were longing for him.
 But many of them thought that their greatest need was to be liberated from the Romans.
 From political oppression.

-From economic exploitation and so on.
-Of course, lots of people today still think that these are the greatest needs in the world.
+From economic exploitation.
+And so on.
+And of course, lots of people today still think that these are the greatest needs in the world.
 Many people think that that's what Christmas is about.

-It's about a message of goodwill and seasonal cheer and charity events and Christmas cards and all sorts of things where, with a touch of sentimentality, we want to make the world a bit of a better place.
+It's about a message of goodwill and seasonal cheer.
+And charity events.
+And Christmas cards.
+And all sorts of things where with a touch of sentimentality, we want to make the world a bit of a better place.

-[15:25] But no, that is not at all what the angel of God wanted to speak about to Joseph at that first Christmas.
+But no, that is not at all what the angel of God wanted to speak about to Joseph at that first Christmas.
 Now his message was that none of these things at all are the real problem.